fastlane/boarding/README.md

 - [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/fastlane/boarding)
 - Enter your iTunes Connect credentials and the bundle identifier of your app.
 This will all be stored on your own Heroku instance as environment variables
-- Click on `View App` once the setup is complete and start sharing the URL
+- Click on `View` once the setup is complete and start sharing the URL

 `boarding` does all kinds of magic for you, like fetching the app name and app icon.